A key component needed in the fight against preeclampsia is the development of tests for simple, rapid, and accurate diagnosis and prediction.

-The Preeclampsia Foundation has advocated for the development and adoption of biomarkers for over a decade by bringing together leaders in research, industry, regulatory bodies, policy makers, professional societies, and eventually payers to engage and address this call to action, remove barriers and accelerate the development and adoption of biomarkers to improve screening and diagnosis of hypertensive and placental disorders of pregnancy.
+The Preeclampsia Foundation has advocated for the development and adoption of biomarkers and improved testing for preeclampsia for over a decade by bringing together leaders in research, industry, regulatory bodies, policy makers, professional societies, and eventually payers to engage and address this call to action, remove barriers and accelerate the development and adoption of biomarkers to improve screening and diagnosis of hypertensive and placental disorders of pregnancy.

 Efforts to bridge the gap between biomarker research and widespread clinical use led to the Preeclampsia Foundation hosting two biomarker consortia, in 2012 and 2016.
 An interdisciplinary team of experts convened to debate the current state of the biomarker field, present challenges, such as regulatory hurdles, define the need through both clinical and patient perspectives, and develop recommendations to move forward.
 The Food and Drug Administration (FDA), which regulates most diagnostic tools like biomarkers, participated in our meeting.
 Detailed findings of the consortia proceedings are summarized in our 2012 Report to Stakeholders and our 2016 Meeting Proceedings.
 As a result of these dynamic conversations, the FDA recognized some tests may provide substantial improvement over currently available clinical and diagnostic testing to diagnose preeclampsia and, hence, made an expedited review and approval process available to manufacturers pursuing commercial development.